-The Sandersville extension center provides courses for the GMC students in Washington County and surrounding areas.
-The center is located at 415 Industrial Drive in Sandersville, Georgia.
+The Sandersville extension center has been providing courses for GMC students in Washington County and surrounding areas for over thirty years.
+The center is located at 415 Industrial Drive in Sandersville, Georgia, just around the corner from Washington County High School.
 Classes are offered at a variety of times during the day and evening to accommodate student needs.
 Sandersville students, faculty, and staff have full access to library resources from the main campus and are supported by the Augusta Campus Library Associate.
+Students are also fully supported for advising, tutoring, success coaching and financial aid by Sandersville and Augusta faculty and staff.
+Support can be in-person or virtual as required.

-The Stone Mountain extension center is the oldest of the four GMC campuses in the Atlanta Metropolitan Region and provides courses for GMC students in Dekalb County, Gwinnett County, Rockdale County, and the surrounding areas.
+The Stone Mountain extension center is one of four GMC campuses in the Atlanta Metropolitan Region and provides flexible class schedules for GMC students in Dekalb County, Gwinnett County, Rockdale County, and the surrounding areas.
 This allows students the opportunity to complete courses toward an Associate or Bachelor of Applied Science Degree at a location closer to home.
-The center is located next door to the Sue Kellogg Library at 5325 Manor Drive, Stone Mountain, GA 30083.
+The center is currently located next door to the Sue Kellogg Library at 5325 Manor Drive, Stone Mountain, GA 30083.
 The campus is in walking distance from the main entrance to Stone Mountain Park.
-Stone Mountain students, faculty, and staff have full access to library resources from the main campus and are supported by the Fairburn Campus Library Associate.
+Stone Mountain students, faculty, and staff have full access to library resources from the main campus and are supported by the Atlanta Metropolitan Regional Library Associate.
+Additionally, the Atlanta Metropolitan Region's Global Online Services Guide provides students detailed instruction on GMC's myriad of free 24/7 online services including cloud-based printing, catalogs, guides, databases, eBooks, and other research tools and resources.

 The Zebulon extension center is the newest of the four GMC campuses in the Atlanta Metropolitan Region and provides courses for GMC students in Pike County and surrounding areas.
 The center is located in the Zebulon City Hall facility adjacent to Zebulon City Park at 7818 Highway 19 South.
 Open for postsecondary classes in March 2018, this campus offers GMC students the opportunity to complete classes toward an Associate or Bachelor of Applied Science Degree.
-Zebulon students, faculty, and staff have full access to library resources from the main campus and are supported by the Fayetteville Campus Library Associate.
+Zebulon students, faculty, and staff have full access to library resources from the main campus and are supported by the Atlanta Metropolitan Regional Library Associate.
+Additionally, the Atlanta Metropolitan Region's Global Online Services Guide provides students detailed instructions on GMC's myriad of free 24/7 online services including cloud-based printing, catalogs, guides, databases, eBooks, and other research tools and resources.